Abu Madyan

 Abu Madyan Shuʿayb ibn al-Husayn al-Ansari al-Andalusi (ابو مدين شعيب بن الحسين الأنصاري الأندلسي; c.
 1126 – 1198 CE), commonly known as Abū Madyan, was an influential Andalusian mystic and a great Sufi master.

 Some even refer to him as the national figure of Maghreb mysticism as he was such a forerunner of Sufism in this geographical area.
 Devoted to the fervent service of God, he helped introduce looking into oneself and harmonizing internal occurrences with the external observances through asceticism.

+Among his most famous students were Ibn 'Arabi (d.
+637/1240) and the historian Ibn Hammad (d.
+628/1230).

 Life

 Abu Madyan was born in Cantillana, a small town about 35 km away from Seville, in 1126.
 He came from an obscure family and his parents were poor.
 As he grew up, he learned the trade of a weaver as it was a popular practice at the time.
 His insatiable hunger for knowledge, however, piqued his interest in the Qur'an and the study of religion and mysticism.
 After crossing the Strait of Gibraltar, he worked for a while in Sabta (Ceuta) with fishermen.
 Afterwards, he went to Marrakesh, where he served in the Almoravid army defending the city.

 Soon after, Abu Madyan traveled to Fez to complete his education.
 He left for Fez at about the end of the Almoravid era or at the beginning of the founding of the Almohad state.
 There, he studied under Abu Ya’azza al-Hazmiri, ‘Ali Hirzihim, and al-Dakkak.
 It was al-Dakkak that provided him with the khirka, the cloak passed from Master to student in the study of Sufism.
 Abu Madyan was particularly fascinated with mysticism by Sidi Ali Ibn Harazem.
 After finishing his studies with his master Abu Ya'za, he traveled to the Orient.
 During his time in the Orient, he became familiar with the works of Al-Ghazali, one of the most prominent theologians, philosophers, and mystics of Sunni Islam regarded as one of the renewers of the religion.

 Abu Madyan went to Mecca where he met the great Muslim saint, Jilani, and completed his spiritual training under him.
 On his return, he went to the town of Béjaïa where he practiced very strict asceticism and acquired an honorable reputation for his knowledge.
 People would come far to both listen to his public lectures and consult him on certain manners.
 People believed he could even perform miracles.